deepaksuresh/transformers/README.md

 putations.
 This work explores the application of SuiteSparse:GraphBLAS in performing inference tasks, particularly focusing on the language model BERT.
 This work implements a complete inference pipeline using SuiteSparse:GraphBLAS.
 [Click here for a demo](https://colab.research.google.com/drive/13YwlILu4FNA2aXbTF86T991XAZYorsBq?usp=sharing)

+The inference engine and the semi-ring formualtion of LLM inference can be found in the file [modeling_bert.py](https://github.com/deepaksuresh/transformers/blob/main/src/transformers/models/bert/modeling_bert.py)